Professor Nicky Clayton, FRS

 http://www.psychol.cam.ac.uk/ccl/ (personal home page)

-Nicky studies the development and evolution of cognition, and the questions are informed by an understanding of biology and psychology.
-Nicky’s work is mainly with members of the crow family (including jackdaws, rooks and jays), as well as comparisons between the crows and apes, and more recently young children.
+Nicky studies the development and evolution of cognition in members of the crow family (including jackdaws, rooks and jays) and humans.
 Her work has challenged many of the common-held assumptions that only humans can plan for the future and reminisce about the past, and that only humans can understand other minds as well as other times.
 This work has led to a radical re-evaluation of animal cognition, and raises important issues about the evolution of cognition.

 evolution and development of cognition